SttApollo/coaching-program-automation/README.md

 ### Reschedule cascade without row index corruption

-Deleting Sheet rows while iterating them shifts all subsequent row numbers.
+Deleting Sheet rows while iterating over them shifts all subsequent row numbers.
 The fix: sort the rows to delete in **descending** order by row number before the delete loop runs, so deletions at higher indices don't affect the indices of rows still to be deleted.

-### Calendar lookup window

-The Google Calendar read uses `timeMax = now + 12 months`.
-This was initially set to 5 months, which would silently miss conflicts for clients in later sprints of a 9-sprint program (which runs ~8.5 months).
-The window was extended after calculating the worst-case schedule length.

 ### Google Docs API — no OAuth in HTTP Request nodes